robbert-vdh/yabridge/README.md

 ### DAW setup

-After first setting up yabridge for VST2 plugins, open your DAW's plugin location configuration and tell it to search for VST2 plugins under `~/.wine/drive_c/Program Files/Steinberg/VstPlugins`, or whichever directories you've added in yabridgectl.
+After first setting up yabridge for VST2 plugins, open your DAW's plugin location configuration and tell it to search for VST2 plugins under `~/.wine/drive_c/Program Files/Steinberg/VstPlugins`, or whichever VST2 plugin directories you've added in yabridgectl.
 That way it will automatically pick up all of your Windows VST2 plugins.
 For VST3 plugins no additional DAW configuration is needed, as those plugins will be set up under `~/.vst3/yabridge`.

-If you're using a DAW that does not have an easy way to configure VST2 plugin paths, such as Renoise, then you may want to consider using the following to just symlink the plugin directories to their default search locations:
+If you're using a DAW that does not have an easy way to configure VST2 plugin paths, such as Renoise, then you may want to just symlink the plugin directories to your DAW's default search location, like this:

 ```shell
 ln -s "$HOME/.wine/drive_c/Program Files/Steinberg/" ~/.vst/yabridge-steinberg